Emergency icon Important Updates

 Pulsatile tinnitus affects less than 4% of the U.S. population and varies depending on its underlying cause, according to Dr. Raymond, an expert in neurovascular conditions.
 For individuals like Lisa, the steady, unchanging sound was life-altering.

-“Because there are so many different causes for the disease, it’s often underdiagnosed and underrepresented,” Dr. Raymond explains.
+“Because there are so many different causes for the disease, it’s often underdiagnosed and overlooked,” Dr. Raymond explains.
 “Since it’s not usually an urgent or dangerous medical condition, it can unfortunately get easily dismissed.”

 That’s exactly what happened when Lisa first sought help from a local ear, nose and throat (ENT) specialist.
 “That doctor ordered a brain scan but told me I would just have to live with it,” says Lisa.